varabyte/kobweb/README.md

 arithmetic, like `MyOpacityVar.value().toDouble() * 0.5`, the compiler might be happy, but things will break silently at runtime, when the JS engine is asked to do math on something that's not really a number.

-In CSS, doing math with variables is accomplished by using `calc` blocks , so Kobweb offers its own `calc` method to mirror this.
+In CSS, doing math with variables is accomplished by using `calc` blocks, so Kobweb offers its own `calc` method to mirror this.
 When dealing with raw numerical values, you must wrap them in `num` so we can escape the raw type system which was causing runtime confusion above: